-There is some evidence that drinking a lot of fluids – mainly water – may lower a person’s risk of bladder cancer.
+There is some evidence that drinking a lot of fluids – mainly water – might lower a person’s risk of bladder cancer.

 Eat lots of fruits and vegetables

-Some studies have suggested that a diet high in fruits and vegetables may help protect against bladder cancer, but other studies have not found this.
+Some studies have suggested that a diet high in fruits and vegetables might help protect against bladder cancer, but other studies have not found this.
 Still, eating such a diet has been shown to have many health benefits, including lowering the risk of several other types of cancer.

 Last Medical Review: 01/26/2016